640 South State StreetDover, Delaware 19901

-Abnormal crystals formed from amino acids and certain medications can be a sign of a variety of health problems.
+Abnormal crystals formed from amino acids and certain medicines can be a sign of a variety of health problems.

 This test requires a urine sample.
-Your health care provider may ask you to provide a sample at a specific time of day – first thing in the morning, for instance.
+Your healthcare provider may ask you to provide a sample at a specific time of day—first thing in the morning, for instance.
 Or you may collect a sample at random.
-For this test, you may also need to collect all the urine you produce over a certain period, such as 24 hours.
+For this test, you may also need to collect all the urine you make over a certain period, such as 24 hours.

 This test poses no known risks.

-Certain drugs can alter the appearance of urine under the microscope, including:
+Certain medicines can alter the appearance of urine under the microscope, including:

 Dyes used in imaging tests